Queensland Zero Emission Vehicle Rebate Scheme

 Am I eligible?

-- must be the purchase of light passenger and light commercial ZEV models only
+• a light passenger or light commercial ZEV model only

-- statutory registration fees and vehicle registration duty are not included as part of the purchase price considerations
+Dealer delivery charges, registration fees and vehicle registration duty are not included as part of the dutiable value considerations.

 What is considered ineligible?